 1) Nourish the Liver, Kidney and Chong meridians.

-In chinese medicine these three meridians control almost all of the functions of the gynaecological system.
+In Chinese medicine these three meridians control almost all of the functions of the gynaecological system.
 One or more of them will be imbalanced if there is difficulty conceiving.
-Therefore I recommend if possible to begin acupuncture in the months leading up to the IVF procedure, as Acupuncture can improve the quality of the endometrium, improve the quality of the embryos, and calm the emotional ups and downs that can accompany the procedure.
-It can also lessen the possibility of miscarriage (along with no.4).
+Therefore its recommended to begin acupuncture in the months leading up to the IVF procedure, as Acupuncture can improve the quality of the endometrium, improve the quality of the embryos, and calm the emotional ups and downs that can accompany the procedure.
+It can also lessen the possibility of miscarriage.
 Further more, there may also be hormones in the system left over from previous failed IVF procedures, synthetic hormones can take years to be processed by the liver (these hormones are known to harden the endometrium), It is also common to find residues from the contraceptive pill effecting fertility, (for example excess oestrogen can stagnate the system of the liver and cause the endometrium to become too thick or thin).
 Another medication that is known to have an effect on the pH of the uterus and the thickness of the endometrium is anti biotics, They are a common cause of fertility issues and are known to linger in the body for up to twenty years.
 If you are considering IVF, or are already on the waiting lists, I recommend you proceed with Acupuncture as early as you can.

 2) Remove the heat ( from the stimulatory hormones), on the day of harvest.